Jai Shri Ram: Violent incidents

 There have been some reports of violent incidents being associated with the slogan, in which the allegations were later found to be false.
-In June 2019, a group of prominent Indian citizens wrote a letter to Prime Minister Narendra Modi, requesting him to put a stop "to the name of Ram being defiled" as a war cry.
+In June 2019, a group of 49 artists, academics and intellectuals wrote a letter to Prime Minister Narendra Modi, requesting him to put a stop "to the name of Ram being defiled" as a war cry.
 They demanded that strict action be taken against using the slogan for violent purposes.